SDGforskning/sdg-strings/SDG01_query_action_WoS.md

         OR "develop" OR "developing" OR "implement"
         OR "build* capacity" OR "capacity building" OR "capacity development" )
-        NEAR/5 ("coping" OR "cope" OR "adapt*" OR "resilien*" OR "mitigat*" OR "preparedness" OR "protection") )
+        NEAR/5 ("coping" OR "cope" OR "adapt*" OR "resilien*" OR "mitigat*" OR "preparedness" OR "protection" OR "early warning")
+      )
     OR
       (